Gray-Advantage/Sea_battle/README.md

 ![step_2](https://user-images.githubusercontent.com/103335340/219906547-4c6c58bf-e141-4164-ad44-d196c7c035b2.png)

-When the [first](https://github.com/Gray-Advantage/Sea_battle/releases/download/sea_battle/Sea_battle.exe) and [second](https://github.com/Gray-Advantage/Sea_battle/releases/download/sea_battle/updater.exe) files are downloaded and will be in the same directory, you will just have to run "sea_buttle.exe ' and enjoy the game.
+When the [first](https://github.com/Gray-Advantage/Sea_battle/releases/download/sea_battle/Sea_battle.exe) and [second](https://github.com/Gray-Advantage/Sea_battle/releases/download/sea_battle/updater.exe) files are downloaded and will be in the same directory, you will just have to run "sea_buttle.exe" and enjoy the game.